icosa-foundation/open-brush-docs/user-guide/open-brush-api/api-commands.md

 If you want to send a lot of commands or especially long commands (complex paths etc) then you can just http POST instead of GET.
 The commands should be form-encoded in the body of the request (exactly as if you submitted a html form with the form name as the command name and the form value as the command parameters)

-You can also send multiple requests although because of the nature of http, these can sometimes arrive in a different order to how yousent them.
-We will soon support websockets which should be a better way to send realtime streams of commands.
+Separate HTTP requests can arrive in a different order.
+For ordered real-time streams, use the [WebSocket endpoint](README.md#websocket-commands) on port `40075`.

 ### Command List